tarantool/doc/sphinx/book/box/box_space.rst

     .. _box_space-select:

-    .. method:: select(key)
+    .. method:: select([search-key-value])

         Search for a tuple or a set of tuples in the given space.

         Parameters: :samp:`{space_object}` = an :ref:`object reference <index-object_reference>`;
-        :codeitalic:`key` (type = Lua table or scalar) = key to be matched against the index key, which may be multi-part.
+        :codeitalic:`search-key-value` (type = Lua table or scalar) = value to be matched against the index key, which may be multi-part.

-        :return: the tuples whose primary-key fields are equal to the passed field-values.
-If the number of passed field-values is less than the number of fields in the primary key, then only the passed field-values are compared, so ``select{1,2}`` will match a tuple whose primary key is ``{1,2,3}``.
+        :return: the tuples whose primary-key fields are equal to the fields of the passed search-key-value.
+If the number of passed fields is less than the number of fields in the primary key, then only the passed fields are compared, so ``select{1,2}`` will match a tuple whose primary key is ``{1,2,3}``.
         :rtype:  array of tuples